Alcohol, Tobacco, Firearms, and Explosives Agent Career Profile

 Once hired, aspiring ATF agents undergo an intensive 12-week training program at the Federal Law Enforcement Training Center in Glynco, GA.
 Upon completion of the law enforcement training, newly hired agents then move on to a 15-week special agent basic training program where they learn the specific knowledge they will need to carry out the mission of the bureau.

 Job Growth and Salary Outlook for ATF Agents

-Growth rate within investigative careers is expected to be slower than the national average, at a rate of between 7 and 9 percent.
+Growth rate within investigative careers is expected to be slower than the national average, at a rate of between 7 percent and 9 percent.
 However, because of earlier retirement ages and natural attrition, ATF agent careers will continue to be available periodically.
-For information on specific job openings, ATF agent hopefuls can visit USA Jobs.
+For information on specific job openings, ATF agent hopefuls can visit the USA Jobs website.

 Is a Career as an ATF Agent Right for You?